epfml/sent2vec/README.md

 ```
 python3 wikiTokenize.py corpora > destinationFile
 ```
-NOTE: For `wikiTokenize.py`, set the `SNLP_TAGGER_JAR` parameter to be the path of `stanford-postagger.jar` which you can download [here](http://www.java2s.com/Code/Jar/s/Downloadstanfordpostaggerjar.htm)
+Note: For `wikiTokenize.py`, set the `SNLP_TAGGER_JAR` parameter to be the path of `stanford-postagger.jar` which you can download [here](http://www.java2s.com/Code/Jar/s/Downloadstanfordpostaggerjar.htm)

 # Training New Models